AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_reaction_android.md

-During one-to-one chats and group chats, users can reply a specified message with emojis, which adds fun and diversity to real-time chatting.
-In Agora Chat, this feature is known as reaction.
-This page shows how to use the Agora Chat SDK to implement reaction in your project.

-<div class="alert note">Reactions apply only on one-to-one chats and chat groups, but not chat rooms.</div>
+In real-time chats, emojis are widely used because they are more direct and vivid when expressing feelings.
+In Agora Chat, this is known as reaction, which enables chat users to respond to a message using emojis in one-to-one chats and chat groups.
+In group chats, reactions can also be used to cast a vote, for example, by calculating the number of different emojis attached to the message.

 The following illustration shows the implementation of adding a reaction to a message, how a conversation looks with reactions, and retrieving the list and information of the reactions.

 ![](../images/reaction.png)

+This page shows how to use the Agora Chat SDK to implement reactions in your project.

 ## Understand the tech